 In the short-lived Emma Frost comic series, Emma uses her psychic powers to manipulate a student who is trying to get a teacher (who is also Emma's Love Interest) fired.
 While doing so, Emma acts out the things she's making the girl say and do, resulting in Emma standing in front of a building, ranting and flailing.
 In one panel, another student can be seen giving her a very weird look.

 Astérix features a fair number of humorous gags in the background.
 Usually they involve animals being involved in some sort of minor gag, but oftentimes they're nameless people involved in an unspoken Orphaned Punchline.
 The familiar 'are you crazy' gesture appears in quite a few of these.

-One time, Power Girl and Terra duck into an alley to change into their costumes, with Power Girl lecturing Terra on how she should have Dressed in Layers.
+Power Girl and Terra duck into an alley to change into their costumes, with Power Girl lecturing Terra on how she should have Dressed in Layers.
 A bum in the alley enjoys the free fan service.

-In the first splash page, a poor background pony falls victim to an Anvil On Head.
+In the first splash page, a poor background pony falls victim to an Anvil on Head.

 Same issue, look closely during the Changelings battle when Rainbow Dash and Fluttershy are talking and you'll notice Spike running away from a Changeling he just set on fire.

 While Spike is horking up Queen Chrysalis' message after the changeling battle, Pinkie Pie can be seen re-inflating her mane to its normal wild curliness (much to the chagrin of Rarity, who had styled it during the battle).